-Since household surveys are often restricted to respondents of reproductive age (15-49 years old), a separate estimate of knowledge of HIV status among children (0-14 years old) may have to be constructed using programme data (the number of children on treatment, as reported in indicator 1.2, among the estimated total number of children).
-This percentage among children is the most conservative measure.
+On estimating knowledge of status among children for modelled estimates.
+Since household surveys are often restricted to respondents of reproductive age (15-49 years old), a separate estimate of knowledge of HIV status among children (0-14 years old) may have to be constructed using programme data (e.g., the number of children on treatment, as reported in Indicator 1.2, among the estimated total number of children).
+When antiretroviral therapy coverage among children is used, this represents the most conservative measure of knowledge of status in this population.
 To derive the overall estimate of the percentage living with HIV who know their HIV status, the age-specific estimates should be averaged, weighted by the numbers of children and adults (separately) living with HIV.
+UNAIDS will assist countries with these calculations, where needed.

-- ullet 0-14 years for children and 15 years and older by sex (men and women) for adults. - As available: Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults. - Cities and other administrative areas of importance
+- 0-14 years for children and 15 years and older by sex (men and women) for adults. - As available: Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults; by gender (men, women, other gender) for adults. - · Cities and other administrative areas of importance.

 Please provide subnational or city-specific data for this indicator.
-Space has been created in the data entry sheet to provide information for the capital city as well as one or two other key cities of high epidemiological relevance: for example, those that have the highest HIV burden or have committed to ending AIDS by 2030.
+Space has been created in the GAM reporting tool to provide information for the capital city and one or two other key cities of high epidemiological relevance: such as those with the highest HIV burden or those that have committed to ending AIDS by 2030.